irdanish11/Sentence-Prediction-using-LSTMs_aka-Language-Modeling/README.md

 To test the model we have to situations either we can generate only described number of words or we can also generate multiple sentences as suggestions.
 To generate words run ```word_pred.py``` and to generate multiple sentences run ```beam_search_beta.py```.

 ## Acknowledgements
-* This project is highly based on the following [blog post](http://colah.github.io/posts/2015-08-Understanding-LSTMs/) Additional Readings:
+* This project is highly based on this [blog post](http://colah.github.io/posts/2015-08-Understanding-LSTMs/)
+* Additional Readings:
 * [The Unreasonable Effectiveness of Recurrent Neural Networks](http://karpathy.github.io/2015/05/21/rnn-effectiveness/)
 * [A Brief Summary of Maths Behind RNN ](https://medium.com/towards-artificial-intelligence/a-brief-summary-of-maths-behind-rnn-recurrent-neural-networks-b71bbc183ff)
 * [How many LSTM cells should I use?